 Hours: May 30–June 14: Opens weekdays at 10:30am and weekends at 12pm; closing times vary.
 June 15 through Labor Day: Tuesday-Sunday 12-10pm.

 Features more than 75 rides, slides, and attractions, as well as Kiddieland, Imagination Station, and a game-filled midway.
+All new wave pool at the park this summer.
 Enjoy the Music Express rock and roll ride.

 Six Flags New England and Hurricane Harbor